AppliedMechanics-EAFIT/SolidsPy/README.md

 ## How to run a simple model
 After installation, you can run an analysis in 3 easy steps (see [template](./docs/template/README.md)):
-- Create the mesh using [Gmsh](http://gmsh.info/).
+- Create the model (i.e., geometry and mesh) using [Gmsh](http://gmsh.info/).
-- Generate the model files (eles.txt, nodes.txt, mater.txt and loads.txt) using
+- Generate the text files (eles.txt, nodes.txt, mater.txt and loads.txt) required by _SolidsPy_ using
-  a python script with the aid of [`meshio`](https://github.com/nschloe/meshio).
+  a python script based on [`meshio`](https://github.com/nschloe/meshio).
-- Run it in Python
+- Run it in Python as follows:

 ```python
 import matplotlib.pyplot as plt  # load matplotlib